Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: Conclusions

 The current QEC procedure is merely one example of a nonlinear QEC and was physically motivated by spinor states \cite{byrnes2024multipartite}.
-More generally, it is possible that nonlinear QEC may be a powerful way of attaining high threshold codes, as linear QEC is a subset of nonlinear QEC.
-The reason for the good performance that we have seen may be attributed to the fact that in a standard linear QEC, we must protect a superposition of states, while in a nonlinear QEC we can treat each state separately.
-We note that our code has elements of continuous variables quantum information, such as in the use of spin coherent states, which have many similarities to coherent states \cite{byrnes2021quantum}.
+More generally, it is possible that nonlinear QEC may be a powerful way of attaining high threshold codes. { The reason for the high thresholds that we have observed may be attributed to the high level of duplication that is present in the encoding (\ref{encoding}).
+The nonlinear encoding allows it to evade upper bounds in error thresholds set by the no-cloning theorem \cite{smith2006upper}. } We note that our code has elements of continuous variables quantum information, such as in the use of spin coherent states, which have many similarities to coherent states \cite{byrnes2021quantum}.
 It is well-known that continuous variables has various difficulties in the context of QEC, and one must turn to non-Gaussian states \cite{niset2009no}.
 A major difference of our case to the continuous variable QEC scenario is that errors remain discrete even in the limit of large $ N $, as a single qubit error creates a transition between the $ s=N/2 \rightarrow N/2 - 1$ spaces, which always remain orthogonal.
-Pauli errors also possess a hierarchy structure, where the probability of multiple errors are exponentially suppressed.
+Pauli errors also possess a { hierarchal} structure, where the probability of multiple errors are exponentially suppressed.
 In this regard, the spinor code is more similar to qubit-based codes.

 \acknowledgments